Joexv/MayDay-Button/README.md

 Resets printers and printer queue

-Restart Adobe - Our POS cause it to freeze all the time
+Restart Adobe - Our POS causes it to freeze all the time

 Restart Flowhub - Our POS, is literally a POS